splerp/udacity-projects/01 Movie Website/README.md

 This folder should include `boxart.png`, `poster.png` and `thumbnail.png`.

 A movie's ID is created from a unique number, followed by a space, then the movie's title condensed to only the letters and numbers.

+## Code base

+The content of `pagegenerator.py` was originally created by Udacity for the Full Stack Developer course. [link](https://github.com/adarsh0806/udacity-full-stack/tree/master/p1)